| Quiz 9

 d. the probability that the estimated proportion is at most 0.35 when the population proportion is, in fact, equal to 0.4.

-9. Consider the statement, "New cars are expected to last an average of at least three years before needing major service done to them."
-Which of the following is the null hypothesis?
+a.
+The population mean <=3.10.
+Consider the statement, "New cars are expected to last an average of three years before needing major service done to them."
+With a p-value of 0.2456, which is the correct decision?b.
+The population mean < 3.

 c.
 The population mean > 3.